 Life is now worth fighting for, and I value every second of it. former ATP patient

 The team seeks a broad understanding of your child's problems through psychological and neuropsychological testing, brain imaging, genetic testing and other laboratory measures, if necessary.
-Specialized, on-site consultation, when appropriate, addresses both addictions
+Specialized, on-site consultation, when appropriate, addresses addictions

 While some patients come to ATP only for the two-week diagnostic and stabilization track, some patients choose to extend their stay for another week or more.